ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 corrupting its state.
 It's strongly recommended not to throw from withing event handlers.

-# Understanding the VM
+# Understanding the EVM

-If you want to understand your VM runs we have added a hierarchically structured list of debug loggers for your convenience which can be activated in arbitrary combinations.
+If you want to understand your EVM runs we have added a hierarchically structured list of debug loggers for your convenience which can be activated in arbitrary combinations.
 We also use these loggers internally for development and testing.
 These loggers use the [debug](https://github.com/visionmedia/debug) library and can be activated on the CL with `DEBUG=[Logger Selection] node [Your Script to Run].js` and produce output like the following:

 ![EthereumJS VM Debug Logger](./debug.png?raw=true)